-Bohn, 49, came to Colorado from San Diego State University, where he left an indelible imprint in just 18 months as the Aztecs' director of athletics.
+Bohn, 50, came to Colorado from San Diego State University, where he left an indelible imprint in just 18 months as the Aztecs' director of athletics.
 He agreed to a 5-year contract with the Buffaloes and was rewarded quickly for his initial efforts, as in November 2007 he received an extension through the 2011-12 academic year.
+Then in August 2011, the Board of Regents and the Chancellor saw fit to extend him another five years into 2017.